 27-8.
-Qualified military counsel and responsibilities of the U.S. Army Trial Defense Service
+Qualified military counsel and responsibilities of the U.S. Army Trial Defense Service b.

-- a.
-An accused pursuant to UCMJ, Art.
-2(a)(10) is entitled to military defense counsel in the same manner and under the same provisions that apply to Soldiers (see chap 6 of this regulation). - b.
 An accused may seek to be represented by civilian defense counsel.
-Civilian defense counsel representation will not be at the expense of the DoD or the military departments. - c.
+Civilian defense counsel representation will not be at the expense of the DoD or the military departments.

+c.
 To the extent practicable, military authorities will establish procedures by which civilians arrested or charged pursuant to UCMJ, Art.
 2(a)(10) may seek the assistance of civilian defense counsel by telephone.
-Consultation with such civilian counsel will be private and protected by attorney-client privilege. - d.
+Consultation with such civilian counsel will be private and protected by attorney-client privilege.

+d.
 Civilian defense counsel practicing in host nations do not gain DoD sponsorship, or any diplomatic status, as a result of their role as defense counsel.
 To the extent practicable, notice to this effect will be provided to the civilian defense counsel when the civilian defense counsel's identity is made known to appropriate military authorities.